 3. Get into the habit of giving feedback more frequently

-A 2009 Mckinsey Quarterly survey found that respondents saw praise from their managers, leadership attention and a chance to lead projects or task forces as no less or even more effective motivators than cash based incentives.
-Aside from giving praise, you can also recognize your employees’ achievements by suggesting they give feedback and coaching to peers who are having difficulties in that particular area.
-This can help top employees develop leadership skills, and at the same time boost the performance levels of other employees.
+A survey by McKinsey found that respondents saw praise from their managers, leadership attention and a chance to lead projects as no less - or even more effective motivators - than cash based incentives.
+Aside from managers and leadership giving praise, strengthen your culture of feedback by developing and encouraging peer to peer feedback.
+This will benefit all employees and help them develop leadership skills.

 Summary and take-aways:

-An effective manager consistently recognizes their employees’ strengths and achievements with positive feedback.
-Employees who feel their work is appreciated by their manager and peers are highly motivated and more likely to stick with their current job.
-Giving more positive feedback can be a great way to encourage team spirit and a positive work culture.
+An effective manager is able to consistently recognize their employees’ strengths and achievements with positive feedback, while knowing when to coach them with constructive feedback too.
+When people feel that their work is appreciated by their manager and peers, they will be more motivated and more likely to see a future for themselves at your company.
+Sharing positive feedback is also a great way to encourage team spirit and a positive work culture.

-Click here to receive our free Manager's Guide to Effective Feedback
+Do you want your managers to get better at giving feedback?
+Click here to download The Manager's Guide to Effective Feedback